T-systemsYoungsters/dustin-LOGIST/Tasks/15.11.21-19.11.21/python_chapter_1_worksheet.md

 - Eine Variable, welche nach der Deklaration nicht mehr verändert werden kann.

 # 16. How are variable names for constants different than other variable names?
-- Constanten werden ausschließlich uppercase deklariert
+- Konstanten werden ausschließlich uppercase deklariert

 # 17. What is a single quote and what is a double quote?
 Give and label an example of both.
 - "You've" -> Double quotes, da single quotes ein Bestandteil des Textes sind.